-Presentation given to the National Conference on Race & Ethnicity (NCORE), June 2005
+A presentation was given to the National Conference on Race & Ethnicity (NCORE), June 2005.

-The following data have been collected to help guide the work of the group.
+The following data was collected to help guide the work of the group.

 University-wide evaluation of Sophomores and Seniors.
 Each set of results includes a report on students of color.

-The following products have been created in consultation and with support from the members of the group.
+The following products were created in consultation and with support from the members of the group.

 Multicultural students study abroad brochure (pdf)

-Developed to address the concerns of multicultural students, this brochure attempts to deal directly and honestly with the real challenges that multicultural students may face while studying abroad, and also offers students some considerations that may help multicultural students find a study abroad program that fits well for them.
+Developed to address the concerns of multicultural students, this brochure attempted to deal directly and honestly with the real challenges that multicultural students may face while studying abroad and also offers students some considerations that may help multicultural students find a study abroad program that fits well for them.
 Brochure proposal and outline (pdf)